Snow-cannon/CS571-Finance-Sentiment/ProcessBook/ProcessBook.md

 ### Query Updates

 In previous versions, the 3 different charts had queries that returned the set of connections from node A to node B in the chart and the value id held.
 This allowed us to make the sankey graph directly from queried data.
 However, not all the data aggregation was used in the right order.
 We fixed the ordering which helped make the data feel complete and organized for the user as well as made it accurate.
 While the sankey graph does have some nodes that are larger than their inputs, the data collection only was able to collect certain portions of cash flow, income statement, and balance sheet data based on what the API gave us.
-The nmumbers for these charts do not line up perfectly for reasons we are investigating, but is most likely due to missing data that was not accounted for in the sheets we obtained.
+The numbers for these charts do not line up perfectly for reasons we are investigating, but is most likely due to missing data that was not accounted for in the sheets we obtained.
 The image below represents our best efforts to get it to line up based on available collected data.

 <center>
 <img src="./screenshots/mono-sankey/ms-sankey-final-income.png" style="width: 90%; height: auto;" />